KoshmareG/hangman/README.md

 # Hangman

-A game in which you need to guess the hidden word
+A game in which you need to guess the hidden word.
 This is a Ruby application and requires the Ruby language to run.

 Running: